kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 1. Select your Shadows

     You will be provided with survey results from people interested working on the release team.
-If you do not have the results, contact the release lead for more informaiton.
+If you do not have the results, contact the release lead for more information.

     After vetting the volunteers for their roles, role leads should make a final decision on selected shadows with the incoming Release Team Lead. **In the past the SIG Docs release team has been between 3-6 members.**

-    ⚠️ Beyond meeting the basic requirements / commitments, a good Shadow is someone who is active in sig-docs.
-Seleciton priority should go to previous shadows who want to continue their journey (to one day eventually lead).
+    ⚠️ Beyond meeting the basic requirements and time commitments, a good Shadow is someone who is active in SIG-Docs.
+Selection priority should go to previous shadows who want to eventually lead a SIG-Docs release.
 Other than those few guidelines, use your best judgement!

     [Link for additional information on shadows](https://github.com/kubernetes/sig-release/blob/master/release-team/release-team-selection.md#shadows)